Code of Professional Practice

 Office Supplies

-Teachers can receive office materials as needed by contacting the Staff Affairs officer.
-Teachers will be asked to fill out a Resource Request Form (Taşınır İstek Belgesi) indicating the items that they need and the quantity of each item requested.
-Forms are kept by the Staff Affairs officer, who is also responsible for distributing resources to teachers.
+Instructors can receive office materials as needed by contacting the Staff Affairs officer.
+Instructors will be asked to fill out a Resource Request Form (Taşınır İstek Belgesi) indicating the items that they need and the quantity of each item requested.
+Forms are kept by the Staff Affairs officer, who is responsible for distributing resources to teachers.

 Course Books and Supporting Materials

-Teachers can receive a copy of the textbook and other supporting materials used in their courses by contacting the Material Office at the beginning of each academic quarter.
-Teachers will receive a copy of the Student’s Book, the Teacher’s Book, and audio CDs or online supporting materials as available.
-Teachers are expected to use these resources in their courses and return them to the Material Office at the end of each academic quarter.
+Instructors can receive a copy of the textbook and other supporting materials used in their courses by contacting the Library Office at the beginning of each academic quarter.
+Instructors will receive a copy of the Student’s Book, the Teacher’s Book, and audio CDs or online supporting materials.
+They are expected to use these resources in their courses and return them at the end of each academic quarter.

-Teachers can also borrow these materials throughout the quarter as necessary, such as when substituting or preparing assessment materials for a course, by contacting the relevant Unit Coordinator.
-In cases where the course book is not available from the Unit Coordinator, teachers should contact Assistant Directors for assistance in obtaining the necessary course materials.
+Instructors can also borrow these materials throughout the quarter as necessary, such as when substituting or preparing assessment materials for a course, by contacting the relevant Unit Coordinator.
+In cases where the course book is unavailable from the Unit Coordinator, teachers should contact the Department Head for assistance in obtaining the necessary course materials.

-The Material Office are responsible for storing the textbooks for each course level and maintaining an updated count of available course books for teachers.
-The Coordinators will work in coordination with the Assistant Directors to ensure that a sufficient supply of textbooks is available to teachers.
+The Library Office is responsible for storing the textbooks for each course level and maintaining an updated count of available course books for instructors.
+The Coordinators will coordinate with the Assistant Directors and the Department Head to ensure that a sufficient supply of textbooks is available to instructors.

-Other supporting materials, including additional handouts, worksheets, audio listening files, and dictation files, are available to teachers on the share O-Drive.
-Teachers should check the relevant course folder in the O-Drive for supporting materials related to their course.
-The pacing calendars for each course as well as assessment rubrics are also available on the O-Drive.
+Other supporting materials, including additional handouts, worksheets, audio listening files, and dictation files, are available to teachers on the shared Drive.
+Instructors should check the relevant course folder in the Drive for supporting materials related to their course.
+The pacing calendars for each course, as well as assessment rubrics, are also available on the shared Drive.

 9.3 Damaged and Lost Materials